Philosophy

 Prabhupada: Yes.
 Everything is svarupa.
 Everything is svarupa.

 Hamsaduta: Suppose someone is situated as Visnuduta.
-He may change his
+He may change his taste.

 Prabhupada: Why he shall change it?